-It’s not difficult to install GNOME extensions on Ubuntu but the whole process could be easier — which is something a new app added to Flathub this week demonstrates perfectly.
+It’s not difficult to install GNOME extensions on Ubuntu but the process could be easier — something a new app recently added to Flathub demonstrates perfectly.

 It’s called ‘Extension Manager‘ and it lets you search for and install GNOME extensions without needing to use a web browser.